danyangzhao/chessville/README.md

 5. Push your code to Heroku: `git push heroku main`
 6. Open your deployed app: `heroku open`

+### Deployment Notes

+If you encounter deployment issues, check the following:

+1. Chess.js version: Ensure you're using version 0.12.0 in package.json, not the beta version
+2. Chess piece images: The app uses the unpkg CDN to load chess piece images
+3. Check Heroku logs for troubleshooting: `heroku logs --tail`

+For more detailed troubleshooting steps, refer to the `HEROKU_FIXES.md` file.

 ### Environment Variables

 No special environment variables are required, as the app uses `process.env.PORT` which Heroku sets automatically.